Etoricoxib-Teva, 90 mg 28 pcs

 Overdose

-In clinical trials, administration of etoricoxib at a single dose of up to 500 mg or multiple doses of up to 150 mg/day over 21 days did not cause significant toxic effects.
-Acute atoricoxib overdose has been reported, but in most cases no adverse reactions have been reported.
+In clinical studies, single doses of etoricoxib up to 500 mg or multiple doses of up to 150 mg/day for 21 days did not cause significant toxic effects.
+There have been reports of acute overdose with etoricoxib, but in most cases no adverse reactions were reported.

-In the event of an overdose, the usual supportive measures such as: removal of unabsorbed drug from the GI tract, clinical observation and, if necessary, supportive therapy are appropriate.
-Etoricoxib is not excreted by hemodialysis; excretion of etoricoxib by peritoneal dialysis has not been studied.
+In case of overdose, it is advisable to apply the usual supportive measures, such as: removal of unabsorbed drug from the gastrointestinal tract, clinical observation and, if necessary, supportive therapy.
+Etoricoxib is not eliminated by hemodialysis, and the elimination of etoricoxib by peritoneal dialysis has not been studied.

 ---|---|